 However “yucky” a PTSD depressive state feels, though, it can be and often is a preferable state to be in, compared with feeling too much continuous emotion.

 It is not that you don’t have energy, and therefore are depressed.
 It is the other way around; your energy is invested in being in a depressed state, consciously or unconsciously, in order to survive.

 Once you become aware of PTSD depression from this perspective, it renders that state more accessibly fluid, and perhaps gives back a sense of control, as opposed to being a victim of depression and having to work through it.

 You either fully identify with depression and dwell in it, or fight it to stave it off for some time, but whenever you lose hold of your vigilance you might just slip back into it.

 Having read the above, and knowing that depression follows suit after anxiety or any another emotional activator, let us see if we can listen to that numbness, that tiredness, lethargy, depression, and disconnection without reacting to it.

 To be attentive to it, so that the energy from the depressed state slowly starts to move back into awareness and observation.

-Working with emotions will be a continuing process of moving back and forth, between negating thoughts of blame, shame, self-reproach, allowing oneself to be vulnerable and to feel through the different layers of emotional residue.
+Working with emotions will be a continuous process of moving back and forth between negating thoughts of blame, shame, self-reproach, allowing oneself to be vulnerable and to feel through the different layers of emotional residue.

 Through attention to these hyper- and hypo responses of the nervous system, the emotional residue is being transformed into resilience and awareness.
 There is no other way around it, but to go directly through it!